Opticks is an open-source remote sensing workbench released by Ball Aerospace & Technologies Corp (BATC) under the GNU LGPL version 2.1.

 Official board decisions are made via votes.
 Any board member may call for a vote at any time.
 Vote decisions shall be published to the Opticks community using established communication methods (typically the Opticks mailing lists).
 When a vote is requested, the voting period begins.
 The voting period shall last 24 hours unless otherwise requested by a member of the board.
 If all board members vote before the end of the voting period or if enough votes are tallied such that additional board votes would not affect the outcome, voting may end early at the discretion of the chairperson.
 In this case the remaining votes are tallied as abstentions.

-All board votes require a quorum of two thirds of the board and require a simple majority to pass.
+All board votes require a simple majority of the board to pass.
+Members not attending a vote will count as an abstention.
 A member may vote for a proposal, against a proposal, or abstain.
-Abstentions do not affect the outcome of the vote but count towards quorum.
 Proposals should be worded such that a vote for a proposal indicates a change in policy or situation.

 After a vote is finished, the chairperson shall publish the vote indicating the members present, each member's vote, and the total for, against, and abstaining.
 The result of the vote should be clearly documented, and if the proposal passes, the change takes place immediately unless otherwise indicated.